PATCH! {P}sychometrics-{A}ssis{T}ed Ben{CH}marking of Large Language Models against Human Populations: A Case Study of Proficiency in 8th Grade Mathematics: Preliminaries

 \subsection{LLM Benchmark Development}

+In this section, we focus on the right panel of Table~\ref{tab:test_development}: the process of LLM benchmark development, contrast it with test development in psychometrics and thereby highlight the potential benefits a psychometrics-based approach can introduction to LLM benchmarks.

+The process of developing LLM benchmarks is similar to test development in psychometrics.
+However, there are significant differences.
+To illustrate this, we take GSM8K~\cite{Cobbe2021TrainingVT} as an example, where we try our best to recreate the process of developing GSM8k based on the published dataset paper and map the specific steps to the six steps described in the right panel of Table~\ref{tab:test_development}.

-Developing LLM benchmarks follows a similar yet different process.
-Take GSM8K~\citep{Cobbe2021TrainingVT} as an example.
-According to the GSM8k paper, the authors started by specifying the need for a large, high quality math test at grade school level that is of moderate difficulty for LLMs (Step 1).
-The implied construct (PGSM) is not linked to any specific curriculum.
-Then, the overall planning is made (Step 2): The number of items should be in the thousands; The items will be curated by crowd workers; Agreement and error analysis will be used to investigate the quality of the dataset; GPT-3 will be used to benchmark the dataset and verify the difficulty of the dataset; etc. In Step 3, where dataset development takes place, often one of the two strategies is used: \textit{either} collect items from existing datasets and other sources and compile them into a new dataset, \textit{or} (like GSM8K) create own items from scratch possibly with annotations.
-The latter is usually an iterative procedure consisting of four parts: creating instructions (and possibly a user interface) for item generation and/or annotation; conduct a (pilot) study to collect the items and/or annotations; check annotator agreement; and assess errors associated with the items or annotations.
-This step is iterated until a sufficient number of items is reached that meets desired quality standards (e.g., high annotator agreement, low error rate).
-In total, GSM8K collects 8,500 items with solutions, with identified annotator disagreements resolved and a less than 2\% error rate.
-In Step 4, the generated items form the final dataset, which is typically split into training, evaluation and testing partitions.
-In Step 5, the final selection of LLMs is made and evaluated on the dataset.
-Finally, in Step 6, the benchmark gets released, which typically consists of the dataset as well as its documentation (often a research paper) and benchmarking results.
+First, the authors of GSM8K likely started by specifying the need for a large, high quality mathematics test at grade school level and of moderate difficulty for LLMs (Step 1).
+However, they did not explictly link the construct (i.e., PGSM) to any specific curriculum.
+Then, the authors made overall planning for the benchmark development (Step 2).
+For example, the number of items should be in the thousands; the crowd workers would curate the benchmark items; the authors would use agreement and error analysis to investigate the quality of the dataset; GPT-3 will be used to benchmark the dataset and verify dataset difficulty.

+In Step 3, namely dataset development\footnote{Note that we use the term ``dataset development'' here, contrasting ``item development'' in psychometrics, because of LLM benchmarks' typical emphasis on large and multiple datasets rather than concrete test items.}, often one of the two strategies is used: \textit{either} collect items from existing datasets and other sources and compile them into a new dataset, \textit{or}, create own items from scratch (with annotations).
+The authors of GSM8K followed the latter approach, an iterative procedure consisting of four parts: creating instructions (and possibly a user interface) for item generation and/or annotation; conducting a (pilot) study to collect the items and/or annotations; check annotator agreement; and assessing errors associated with the items or annotations.
+This step is iterated until a sufficient number of items and datasets are reached while meeting desired quality standards (e.g., high annotator agreement, low error rate).
+In total, GSM8K includes 8,500 items with solutions, with identified annotator disagreements resolved and a less than 2\% error rate.